Cloaking, Trapping and Superlensing of Lamb Waves with Negative Refraction

-\al{An alternative cloaking application of negative refraction is demonstrated in Supplementary Fig.~S2 with the use of complementary bands~\cite{pendrycomp}.
-Each band is shown to annihilate wave diffraction from the other.
-The overall effect is as if a section of space was removed from the experiment.
-Another interesting ability of cloaking} is also to isolate an object from the external \al{environment} with no possible interaction.
+Another interesting ability of cloaking is also to isolate an object from the external \al{environment} with no possible interaction.
 In other words, no wave can access the object from the outside, and no wave generated by the object can get out of the cloak.
 In the next section, we show that this is partially the case in complementary media. \alex{A part of the wave generated by a source inside a complementary medium remains trapped inside.
 To highlight this striking phenomenon, Lamb wave propagation is investigated around a \al{double} perfect corner (Fig.~\ref{fig:SchemaCroissantAndPC}b).}

 \textbf{\alex{Trapping by a double perfect corner.}} The double perfect corner device is composed of four quadrants of opposite refractive index (Fig.~\ref{fig:PC}a).
 A point source at point A emits a \fab{diverging wave} in one of the positive index quadrant.
 This wave-field is then negatively refracted at both interfaces in the negative index quadrants.
 Thus the wave, by successive negative refraction phenomena, travels around the double corner creating images of the source in each quadrant, named A, B, C and D in Fig.~\ref{fig:SchemaCroissantAndPC}c.
 This trapping phenomenon has been highlighted, both theoretically and numerically, for electromagnetic waves~\cite{guenneau2005perfect} and for flexural waves~\cite{guenneau2010perfect}.